 “A new relationship that respects and harnesses [our] expertise, and recognises our right to be involved in decisions being made about us”.

 She appealed to the government to: “Draw on our collective expertise, our deep understanding of our communities, and lifetimes of experience working with our people.”

 She made clear to the Prime Minister that Aboriginal and Torres Strait Islander peoples have the solutions and that it’s time Australian governments listen and genuinely engage with Australia’s First People.

 Why is it so significant?

-Aboriginal and Torres Strait Islander people are amongst the most disadvantaged people in Australia, with the worst rankings in social indicators of education, employment, health, standard of living and incidence of family violence.
+Aboriginal and Torres Strait Islander people are amongst the most disadvantaged people in Australia, faring the worst in the country across social indicators such as education, employment, health, standard of living and incidence of family violence.

 Over the past 25 years there have been numerous reports and hundreds of recommendations on how to end this disadvantage and resolve massive gaps in equality.
-However, in this time few have been adopted and most have been ignored.
+But few have been adopted and most have been ignored.